-ave you just completed the five minutes process of creating a website for your business provided in how to make a website in 2018 the right way post?
+Have you just completed the five minutes process of creating a website for your business provided in how to build a WordPress website/blog in under one hour post?

 If that is the case, am so happy for you.
 But now, what next?